NEW ScrapingAnt MCP for Claude Code, Cursor & Windsurf — try it free →

 What do I get back from a JavaScript rendering request?

-When you use browser=true, ScrapingAnt returns the fully rendered HTML after all JavaScript has executed.
-This includes dynamically loaded content, AJAX responses, and any DOM modifications made by client-side scripts.
-You get the same HTML you'd see if you opened "View Source" in a real browser after the page finished loading.
+When you set browser=true, ScrapingAnt returns the fully rendered HTML after all JavaScript has executed — dynamically loaded content, AJAX responses, post-hydration DOM, anything client-side scripts wrote in.
+Same HTML you'd see if you opened “View Source” in a real browser after the page settled.

 How many API credits does JavaScript rendering cost?